There were a total of approximately 3.1 million unexpired patents in the United States in 2020.

 Hire a Patent Infringement Attorney

 If your company is accused of patent infringement, The Polasek Law Firm can help you develop a plan to defend your company.
-Our mission is to provide efficient, economically viable solutions to the issues facing our clients.
+TPLF’s mission is to provide efficient, economically viable solutions to the issues facing clients.

 Polasek Law Firm offers years of patent litigation experience at affordable hourly rates and flexible fee arrangements to meet your needs.
 Contact the firm online today or call 832-838-9578 to schedule a free consultation.